Review: Netflix Sex Education

 Words by Viv Micic

 Review content warning: This article discusses sex.
 If you are not comfortable with this topic, please do not read this review.
-Also, this review contains some spoilers for Sex Education.
+Also, this review contains some spoilers for the first season of Sex Education.
 You have been forewarned.

 As attitudes towards sex and the LGBT+ community have changed for the better in recent years, the demand for accurate, diverse representation in the media has grown.
 It was inevitable that a show such as Netflix’s new series Sex Education would be made.
 Since its release in January 2019, it has been well received by audiences around the world.